99alexx/Should_I_Fish_README/README.md

 - Frontend: Next.js, Vite, Tailwind, Figma
 - Backend: ~~Python Flask~~ Python for calculating index, Redis for caching

-# My thoghts during the project
+# Updates and ideas during development
 2025-10-01
 I decided to use Figma to create prototypes which will speed up the process of programming the UI.
 To start I've decided to create two pages (start and main page)